TommyYxofPloger/We_playin/R.E.P.O/README.md

 ## Installation

-1. Download the modpack from the [official repository](https://github.com/TommyYxofPloger/We_playin).
+1. Download the modpack from the [official repository](https://github.com/TommyYxofPloger/We_playin) or from [ThunderStore link](https://thunderstore.io/c/repo/p/VulpesTech/WePlayin_Tommy/).
 2. Ensure you have all the dependencies listed in `manifest.json` installed.
 3. Extract the files to your game’s mods folder.
 4. Enjoy exploring new content and possibilities!